 The approach to programming is “living” in that programs are expanded and revised based on information gained from multi-level evaluation strategies.
 Input from teachers, parents and Tribal Nations are consistently incorporated to improve educational processes and extend programming to address policy, systems and environmental changes identified as feasible in various settings.

 Transdiciplinarity is necessary to bring about a unity of knowledge to support holistic coordinated and public health approaches.
 The OKTEP team is transdisciplinary in scope and composition.
-Our team members are trained in, draw from and collaborate with a variety of disciplines including but not limited to anthropology, communications, dietetics, human environmental sciences, international health, marketing, nutritional sciences, and public health.
+Our team members are trained in, draw from and collaborate with a variety of disciplines including but not limited to agriculture, anthropology, communications, dietetics, human environmental sciences, international health, marketing, nutritional sciences, and public health.

 The kids choose a vegetable or a fruit from the garden, and I describe the health benefits of each one.
 It’s a very educational and health promoting activity and the students retain information from the lessons well.